 September 9, 2015 by

 You may be noticing subtle changes in Mom’s behaviors – she’s becoming a bit more forgetful, perhaps – and you find yourself wondering: could this possibly be the beginning of Alzheimer’s disease?
-If this thought has crossed your mind, start by reviewing these ten basic red flags that could be indicative of Alzheimer’s:
+If this thought has crossed your mind, start by reviewing these ten basic warning signs of Alzheimer’s:

 - Memory loss that disrupts daily life – forgetting recently learned information or important dates